SAGE-Lab/SpecPro/README.md

    It is a transalator from a structured language (Patterns [1][2][3]) to many formal languages, such as LTL (Linear Temporal Logic).

+   The current implementation enables the translation of a set of qualitative requirements in LTL formulae for NuSMV, AALTA and PANDA model checkers.
-   It is used to formally verify the consistency of a set of requirements written in a human readable format.
+   The output can be used to formally verify the consistency of the requirements.

-## Reference
+## Attribution

+   snl2fl is open source software released under the [LGPLv3 license](LICENSE).
+If you use it, please acknowledge it by citing:

     @article{narizzano2017consistency,
       title={Consistency of Property Specification Patterns with Boolean and Constrained Numerical Signals},